lbeatty1/lbeatty1.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in the Agricultural and Resource Economics program at the University of Maryland.
 I do research at the intersection of environmental economics and applied industrial organization.
-I will be on the 2022-2023 job market and will be available for interviews at the ASSAs and at NABE Tech.
+I will be on the 2022-2023 job market and will be available for interviews at the ASSAs.